 Your Blueprint to Complete Your Program

 Every student comes to WGU Tennessee with different levels of competence and experience.
 Our goal is to take that into account to make your education as efficient as possible.
 One way we achieve that is through your personalized Degree Plan.
 Your Degree Plan serves as your blueprint where you can view all the requirements you need to complete in order to graduate.
-You set up your Degree Plan with the help of your Student Mentor, and can check back as often as you need.
+You set up your Degree Plan with the help of your Program Mentor, and can check back as often as you need.
 Your Degree Plan is available for viewing anytime through the WGU Student Portal.

 How Your Degree Plan Works

 For your program, the essential skills and knowledge that a highly competent graduate needs for career success have been carefully identified and selected.

 Your Degree Plan "maps out" the learning resources and assessments you need in your program based on the skills you already have and those you need to develop.
 Here’s what your Degree Plan takes into account:

 - Your Existing Competencies – The skills and knowledge you already possess coming into your program.